MatthewCWeston/Crazyflie_Keyboard/README.md

 # Setup

 This script works out of the box on the Crazyflie's associated virtual machine - pull the repo, run the script, and you're golden.
+If it doesn't work, raise an issue and I'll find a solution.

 It should also work on any computer with the requisite Python libraries.